OpenHack/openhack.github.com/austin/index.markdown

 ![Austin, TX Skyline](/austin/atx.jpg)

-### Next Meeting: Wednesday, February 13th, 7PM at Capital Factory

-Our first meeting was a rousing success with almost double the number in attendance as planned!
-Thank you all very much for making OpenHack Austin such an amazing success.

-Our next meeting will be in the same place - [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) at 7PM on Wednesday the 13th.
+### Upcoming Meetings

+All our meetings are at 7PM at [Capital Factory (701 Brazos)](http://goo.gl/maps/mKAtt) on either a Wednesday or a Thursday.
+We've worked with the folks at Capital Factory to get the next several meetings lined up.
+Here's the upcoming schedule:

+- 2/21
+- 3/6
+- 3/21
+- 4/3
+- 4/18

+You'll notice that we're dancing just around the edges of SXSW (March 8-17th) so we *hope* it doesn't cause much of a disruption for OpenHack Austin.
+If you know anyone coming into town for SXSW and they can make it a few days early or stay a few days late, have them come out!

-For anyone who hasn't been there, there's parking under the building itself (The Austin Centre) (for a fee).
+For anyone who's never been to Capital Factory, there's parking under the building itself (The Austin Centre) (for a fee).
-When you get inside the building, look for elevators to offices in the building.
+When you get inside the building, look for elevators to offices in the building (should be on the opposite side of the hotel lobby from where the parking garage elevators are).
 Take that elevator to the 16th floor (top floor).
-When you step off, you'll be "at" Capital Factory and should see signage as to where to go from there.
+When you step off, you'll be "at" Capital Factory and should see signage as to where to go from there, or just ask for Nicholle.
+She runs the events there and can show you where we'll be.

 ### Mailing List, Twitter